CGamesPlay/hterminal/share/doc/security.md

 # Security in HTerminal

-:warning: This document is written in the present tense, but many of these features are not fully implemented in early versions of HTerminal.

 There are several malicious reasons to compromise the terminal.

 1. Run some command in an unintended context, e.g. inject an additional command into a call to `sudo`.